 (c) Services

 The Employer will provide temporary electricity, and water services for use by the contractors during the commencement of the works.
-These services will be for use strictly by contractor's staff in relation to the maintenance and testing works, and for any commissioning purposes only.
+However the contractor will need to provide their own mess facilities these services will be for use strictly by contractor's staff in relation to the maintenance and testing works, and for any commissioning purposes only.
 The Principal Contractor must ensure no contamination or back feed occur in the location’s services from his temporary services connections.

 (d) Timescales and Milestones